Re-born clothing is upcycling old clothes into sentimental keepsakes for children

 The garments that Faye makes cost around £20 - £30 depending on the complexity of the design.

 The business is very new but Faye plans to set up a shop on Etsy.
-In the meantime, if you’re interested in her product you can find her on Instagram @Reborn.
+In the meantime, if you’re interested in her product you can find her on Instagram @Rebornchildrenswear

 Faye is on the lookout for great second hand fabrics that she can make into new creations.